caedencode/chatgpt-lag-fixer/README.md

 - URL changes
 - Mutation observer triggers

-### From Chrome Web Store (Coming Soon)
-Search for "ChatGPT Virtual Scroller" in the Chrome Web Store

 ## 🔐 Privacy

 This extension:
 - Collects **no data**
 - Sends **nothing** to any server
-- Reads/writes only its own local Chrome storage (settings)
+- Reads/writes only its own local storage (settings)
 - Runs **only** on ChatGPT domains (`chat.openai.com` / `chatgpt.com`)

 All processing happens **fully locally** in your browser.